Organized Crime Ivory Case Nearing Conclusion

 - All seven appeared in court and were released on bail.
 The release of Ahmed Salah, with no Kenyan ties, a Somali national with residence and employment in Mozambique, arrested while fleeing the country with fraudulently obtained travel documents would be considered highly irregular.
 He has not been seen since release.

-- Since the arrest, investigators have found that both Abdinoor Ibrahim Ali and Ahmed Mohamud Salah have connections to the West African ivory cartel based in Kampala.
+- Since the arrest, investigators have found that both Abdinoor Ibrahim Ali and Ahmed Mohamud Salah have connections to the West African organized crime group based in Kampala.

 #143 is a number assigned indicating this seizure has a link(s) to the West African cartel and its ivory was not DNA analysed.